-Gold mineralisation occurs predominantly along the Mt Henry Shear within the core of the eastern Ironstone (Surprise - Iron Duke - Maitland/Break o'Day Trend) and along the eastern margin of the western Ironstone (Lady Mary Trend).
+Gold mineralisation occurs predominantly along the Mt Henry Shear within the core of the eastern Ironstone (Surprise - Iron Duke - Maitland/Break O'Day Trend) and along the eastern margin of the western Ironstone (Lady Mary Trend).
 Additional mineralisation occurs in east northeast - west south west trending cross-cutting structures (Luck Call, Battler).
 The most significant mineralisation discovered to date consists of the north-south trending Iron Duke (40,700oz @ 1.9g/t Au) and Surprise (18,800oz @ 1.5g/t Au) gold deposits along the Mt Henry Shear (99 percentile upper cut, 1.0g/t Au lower cut off) (as announced to the ASX on 26 November 2012).
 Over 70-80% of these resources are shallow, within 50m of surface.
 The Mineral Resource estimate is detailed in Summary Resources Statements section at end of report.

-Resource estimation and pit optimisation studies of the Surprise - Iron Duke Resources were completed during 2012 to assess their potential and economic viability.
+Resource estimation and pit optimization studies of the Surprise - Iron Duke Resources were completed during 2012 to assess their potential and economic viability.
 The current gold resources are unlikely to support a stand-alone operation but represent opportunity for either a development joint venture or toll processing with local operators.
-A technical review of the previous resource and geological interpretation is currently taking place and logistical studies are currently underway.

-Future geological and resource validation, and metallurgical studies at Surprise - Iron Duke has been recommended.
-This will improve interpretation and reduce risk related to some aspects of data quality.
-An improvement in the classification and the contained resources can be expected.
+A technical review of the previous resource and geological interpretation took place during the reporting period which resulted in a similar outcome to previous studies.
+Further work is recommended on this project to increase geological and metallurgical understanding +/- increase resources and reduce risk related to some aspects of data quality.
+An improvement in the geological classification and the contained resources can be expected.